relativisticturtle/intcode-adventure-2021/prologue.md

 "Millenium Penguin to North pole.
 Millenium Penguin to North pole.
 Do you copy?
 Over."

 Silence.
 Maybe the Elves have switched to frequency-hopping communication?
-You start to twist the radio’s frequency dial back-and-forth until you pick up a faint signal from one of the Elves nearby ships.
+You start twisting the radio’s frequency dial back-and-forth until you pick up a faint signal from one of the Elves nearby ships.

 "*bzzz... could not help that I tripped ...bzzz... and who even put their dark olive bag there? ...bzzz.... [policy](https://adventofcode.com/2020/day/7) dictates that they should always be stowed in a shiny gold bag.*"